Markov kernels in Mathlib's probability library: Disintegration and conditional distributions

-That code uses the notation \lstinline|f =ᵐ[μ] g|, which means that $f$ and $g$ are equal $\mu$-almost everywhere.
+That code uses the notation \lstinline|f =ᵐ[μ] g|, which means that $f$ and $g$ are equal $\mu$-almost everywhere (the character \lstinline|ᵐ| is part of the notation and is not related to the measurable space \lstinline|m|).

 In general the conditional expectations $P(A | \mathcal{G})$ and $P(B | \mathcal{G})$ for different sets $A$ and $B$ are two functions defined only almost everywhere, and for example we have only almost everywhere the equality $P(A \cup B | \mathcal{G}) = P(A | \mathcal{G}) + P(B | \mathcal{G})$ for $A,B$ disjoint.
-We can go around that issue as long as only countably many sets are involved, but having a unique version of the conditional expectation that consolidates into a kernel (\lstinline|condExpKernel|) is much more convenient since it allows the use of true equality.
+We can go around that issue as long as only countably many sets are involved, but having a unique version of the conditional expectation that consolidates into a kernel (\lstinline|condExpKernel|) is much more convenient since it allows the use of equality instead of almost-everywhere equality.